JamesNXN/TNN-Assesment-3/docs/Assessment2/testing.rst

 that may not directly correspond to any requirement.
 We decided to use two types of testing, these can be seen below:

-Acceptance Testing: this allows us to ensure the end product meets the requirements, and that a user can perform common scenarios successfully.
+**Acceptance Testing**: this allows us to ensure the end product meets the requirements, and that a user can perform common scenarios successfully.

 -  Each test takes the form of a list of steps to carry out in the game.
 -  If a user can perform the list of steps successfully, the test